Red Light Therapy for ADHD – Natural Support for Focus and Calm

 Why are More People Turning to Red Light Therapy for ADHD?

 More people are turning to red light therapy for ADHD because it is a safe method that naturally improves brain activity.
-Red light therapy uses specific wavelengths of red and near-infrared light to help regulate mood and enhance brain function by reducing inflammation, improving blood circulation, and stimulating cellular recovery.
+It uses specific wavelengths of light to help regulate mood and enhance brain function by reducing inflammation, improving blood circulation, and stimulating cellular recovery.
+This can also benefit those with related mood challenges, like bipolar disorder or SAD.

 What are the Dangers of Red Light Therapy?

-Red light therapy is harmless, even though it can occasionally cause side effects if there is improper use.
-If it is used for an extended period or placed too close to the skin, it can lead to overheating.
-Similarly, exposing your eyes directly to light can lead to eye damage.
+Red light therapy is harmless, though improper use can occasionally cause side effects.
+If used for an extended period or placed too close to the skin, it can lead to overheating.
+Similarly, exposing your eyes directly to the light can lead to damage without protection.

 FAQs: Addressing Common Questions